 After three years operating as an artist's agency, Anthony Reynolds Gallery was established in a large space on the edge of the City of London in 1985.
-Over the next 32 years, in three successive premises, the gallery has staged 230 exhibitions including the work of over 350 artists.
+Over the next 32 years, in three successive premises, the gallery has staged 230 exhibitions including the work of around 300 artists.
 We currently represent 20 artists and work directly with several others.
 Gallery artists have won over 100 major international awards and are represented internationally in dozens of important museum collections.
 In 2015 we took the decision to adopt a new model and to maintain all the activities of a primary gallery but without a fixed exhibition space.
 Perhaps confusingly, this decision was based on a desire to improve artist visibility and exhibition opportunities.
 It allows us to collaborate with our professional colleagues in exhibiting artists in the best or most productive context for their work whether in terms of space, of programme, of geography or of clientele.
 This we also see as a way of encouraging a more flexible approach and a mutually beneficial economic model.
 We maintain a regular series of exhibitions, open to the public, promote the wider appreciation of the artists we represent and participate in several art fairs.
 This is definitively not an occasional pop-up operation but a strategy for extending opportunities for artist and galleries alike, by sharing experience and resources, and for the viewing and collecting public by responding to a perceived growth in event culture, and the importance of difference within a homogenous practice.
-This project began in March 2015 since when we have staged five exhibitions in four countries and have participated in seven fairs.
-In 2017 there will be five exhibitions in four more countries and five fairs.
+This project began in March 2015.

 In addition to representing the gallery artists Anthony Reynolds and his staff offer their considerable expertise, connections and depth of knowledge of the art world of the past 40 years to serious clients forming, maintaining or refining a collection.
 We can often source the unattainable.
 January 2017.